0xbrylee/loafwallet-ios-deprecated/README.md

 ---

-**LoafWallet** is open source and available under the terms of the MIT license.
+**TosWallet** is open source and available under the terms of the MIT license.

-Source code is available at https://github.com/litecoin-foundation/LoafWallet/
+Source code is available at https://github.com/Toscoin-foundation/TosWallet/